 E-bikes getting wet

-Thus, because of the water-resistance, e-bikes are more than capable of getting wet, so you shouldn’t worry about using it when it’s sprinkling out.
+Thus, because of the water-resistance, e-bikes are more than capable of getting wet, so you shouldn’t worry about using them when it’s sprinkling out.
 In most cases, they’re water-resistant and equipped with the proper features to accommodate this type of weather.
 Yet, to clarify exactly how you should handle this type of weather, here’s what you should be thinking about if you want to get an e-bike wet.

-The situations that will take the highest toll on your bike are damage to the casing of your battery, high pressure, and full-submersion in water.
+The situations that will take the highest toll on your bike are damage to the casing of your battery, high pressure, and full submersion in water.
 All of these situations will cause your e-bike to run less efficiently, so you’ll need to be cognizant of taking extra care of your e-bike in those instances.

 One situation in particular that you should be aware of in terms of getting your e-bike wet is riding through deep puddles or streams.
 While it may be tempting to “test the waters,” it won’t seem like such a good idea when you cause serious damage to such an expensive piece of equipment.